Luna-devv/mellow-web/public/docs/text-to-speech.md

 ## Voice filters
 Filters are a way to tamper with the voices when using Wamellow in VCs, they can be toggled using `/tts set filter` by VC moderators.
 This setting applies to anyone currently using Wamellow in the VC, all filters will be removed once Wamellow leaves.
-Multiple filters can be enabled and used at the same time.
+Some filters can be enabled and used at the same time.
+Pitch and Speed may not be used with other filters.
+Choosing a filter may override the pitch and speed settings.
 <br />
 <br />